Leadership: Use These 16 Science Backed Leadership Skills Today

 In my recap of the book, Elite Minds, I talk about how you should be only 60% sure you are going to achieve your goal.
 It should make you sweat a little when you think about it.
 According to a study published online in the Journal of Consumer Research, being more ambitious actually makes you happier.

 Those who set high goals are more satisfied than their counterparts with lower expectations.
 University of California-Riverside professor Cecile K. Cho had one group of research participants pick stocks and set a high target rate of return.
 They were told they could set a rate between 6 percent and 20 percent.
 The low goal-setters were not nearly as happy with their returns AND were more disappointed by their losses.
 The high goal-setters were more happy with their returns AND less disappointed by their losses.

 When we set big goals, we get big rewards.
 Even if we lose, we feel like we gave it our best try, which is fulfilling in a different way.

 Skill #8: Abandon Revenge.
 It’s Not Worth It.

 Revenge is like throwing a hot coal at someone else—we burn our own hand more than the person we are trying to hurt.
 Study after study has found that when we make business or life decisions based upon revenge—or the desire to hurt someone else–we only end up losing money or having more difficulty ourselves.
 Research has found a few ways to curb vengeful thoughts:

 - Get perspective: Think of bigger problems to get your situation into perspective.

-- Write it down: Expressive writing about your anger and upset have shown to lessen the feelings entirely, giving you relief without having to act on your revenge.
+- Write it down: Expressive writing about your anger and resentment have been shown to eliminate these feelings entirely, giving you relief without having to act on your desire for revenge.